capport-wg/7710bis/README.md

    160. Due to a conflict, this document specifies 114.
 Consequently, this document also updates [RFC3679].

-   [ This document is being collaborated on in Github at: https://github.com/capport-wg/7710bis.
-The most recent version of the document, open issues, etc should all be available here.
-The authors (gratefully) accept pull requests.
-Text in square brackets will be removed before publication. ]

 Status of This Memo

    This Internet-Draft is submitted in full conformance with the